-Trading of missile strikes between Iran and Pakistan was indeed a bizarre episode.
-Looking at the trajectory of the bilateral relationship, the recent attack, by any means, is not justified.
-Pakistan is neither Israel nor the US which are Tehran’s arch enemies.
-Moreover, there were no explicit warnings or exchange of harsh words as such prior to the incident.
-So, as a good guess, Iranian move seems to be a result of its growing frustration at the domestic as well as the regional level.
+Trading missile strikes between Iran and Pakistan was indeed a bizarre episode.
+Looking at the trajectory of the bilateral relationship, the recent airstrikes by Iran, by any means, are not justified.
+Pakistan is neither Israel nor the US, which are Tehran’s arch enemies.
+Moreover, there were no explicit warnings or exchange of harsh words prior to the incident.
+So, as a good guess, Iran’s move seems to be a result of its growing frustration at the domestic as well as the regional level.

 Of late, Iran suffered two major terrorist attacks on its soil within a short span of just two weeks.
 On 15 December 2023, eleven Iranian police officers were reported to be killed by the Jaish al Adl.
 Later, on January 3, 2024, at least hundred people were killed as a result of two powerful explosions at the memorial ceremony of the killing of Qassem Suleimani, at Kerman.
 The situation in the Middle East, on the other hand, has become more intense, especially after the series of attacks on Houthis by the United States and United Kingdom.